douglasgreen/outlines/society/philosophy/books.en.md

 ## Jeremy Bentham (1748-1832)

-### An Introduction to the Principles of Morals and Legislation
+### "An Introduction to the Principles of Morals and Legislation"

 Jeremy Bentham's "An Introduction to the Principles of Morals and Legislation," first published in 1789, is a foundational text in the field of utilitarian ethics.
 Bentham, an English philosopher and